-Purpose of the module Module NQF level Module NQF credits Learners will be enabled to acquired understanding of the prescribed Learners will be introduced to the contract and the consequences ne basic requirements for a valid 5 15 Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he/she is able to:
+Purpose of the module Module NQF level Module NQF credits Learners will be enabled to acquire a basic knowledge and reflective understanding of the prescribed substantive law.
+Learners will be introduced to the basic requirements for a valid contract and the consequences of contracts.
+5 15 Module learning outcomes Module assessment criteria The learner will be able to: earner will be able to: The learner will be competent if he/she is able to: